amitpatole/tide/README.md

 - **VSCode-like**: Modern 4-panel IDE layout with enhanced features

 ### Archived Alpha Releases
-All previous versions (1.0.2 - 1.1.0) have been archived as alpha releases.
-See [`archive/alpha-releases/`](./archive/alpha-releases/) for historical versions.
+All previous versions (1.0.2 - 1.1.1) have been archived as alpha releases.
+Only the latest stable v1.1.2 is available for download.

 ## ✨ Features